oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 #### Open Oracle Integration Cloud Service ####

 1. [Sign in](sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
 First select your datacenter then provide the identity domain and credentials.
 After a successful login you will see your Dashboard.
-Find the 'integration' services tile and click the hamburger icon.
+Find the **integration** services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console**.

 ![](images/00/01.dashboard.png)